Paper Plate Heart Craft (Easy Valentine’s Craft for Toddlers)

 This paper plate heart craft for toddlers is simple, slightly messy, and perfect for little hands that don’t care about perfection.
 It works brilliantly as a Valentine’s Day craft, but it’s just as good for any time you want a quick activity themed around love, kindness, or feelings.

-All you need is a paper plate, some paint, and whatever decorations you already have lying around.
+All you need is a paper plate, some pens or paint, and whatever decorations you already have lying around.
 No templates, no stress, and no expectation that it will look “Pinterest perfect” — because let’s be honest, toddler crafts rarely do.

 We’ve made plenty of paper plate crafts over the years, and this one always goes down well.
 It’s easy to adapt, quick to set up, and gives kids plenty of freedom to do their own thing… even if that means painting everything except the plate.